IanC04/IanC04/README.md

 - 👋 Hi, I’m @IanC04
 - 👀 I’m interested in ...
-Coding and 🏀
+Coding, Natural Phenomena, and 🏀
 - 🌱 I’m currently learning ...
-Programming
+Programming and Math
 - 💞️ I’m looking to collaborate on ...
-Simple projects for interesting things.
+Projects that enhance daily life
 - 📫 How to reach me ... https://www.linkedin.com/in/ianchencs/

 <!---